David2M/Injector/README.md

 ```

 ## Invoking a Method or Function ##
-The `invoke()` method accepts any valid PHP [callable](https://secure.php.net/manual/en/language.types.callable.php) and an optional second argument which contains parameters you want to pass into the method/function when it is invoked.
+The `invoke()` method accepts any valid PHP [callable](https://secure.php.net/manual/en/language.types.callable.php) and an optional second parameter which contains arguments you want to pass into the method/function when it is invoked.